 Different cuts, myriad marinades and lots of cooking styles mean you’re never at a loss for ideas about what to make.
 With all these options, though, can come many questions.
-Dark meat or light, can you treat them the same?
+Dark meat or light?
+Can you treat them the same?
 (Short answer, no.) What do I need to beware of before I get started?
-And how long does it need to cook
+And how long does it need to cook for?

 A few simple tips and tricks will serve you well when it comes to grilling chicken, ensuring a delicious meal every time.

 Get the Recipe: Honey Lime Chicken Breasts with Peach and Avocado Salsa

 How long do you cook chicken on the grill?

 Just as some people prefer barbecued chicken thighs over drumsticks or breasts, the grill doesn’t treat all these cuts equally either.
 The size and thickness of the pieces and whether they’re boneless or not affect both the cooking time and the minimum safe internal temperature that indicates when the chicken is fully cooked and ready to eat.

 Using an instant-read meat thermometer is the only way to know for sure if it’s time to take your chicken off the heat.
 But there are some rules of thumb when it comes to gauging just how long that should take.

 Bone-in cuts need to cook longer than boneless breasts or thighs.
 If you’re looking to save some time, feel free to opt for cuts without the bone.
 Those with them, though, will stay juicier throughout grilling.

 Boneless chicken breasts – a blank canvas for all sorts of dishes and flavours – are ready to eat the fastest.
 They need only about five or six minutes per side and you’ll want to pull them off just before they’re cooked all the way through.
 The residual heat from the grill will continue to cook them as they rest.
 Their internal temperature should be between 160°F and 165°F.